bardsoftware/ganttproject/README.md

 GanttProject is an open-source desktop project scheduling and management tool.
 It is written in Java/Swing.

 This branch adds Excel export.
+Author: Valentin